PilarczykM/Audoro/README.md

 ## Scripts

-- `dev` – Start the development server
+- `dev` – Start the development server with Turbopack
 - `build` – Build the application for production
 - `start` – Start the production server
 - `lint` – Run ESLint